 Furthermore, the use of clenbuterol may exacerbate any pre-existing heart condition or blood pressure problems.
 It is also thought that left-sided cardiac atrophy (wasting away of the left side of the heart) can occur very quickly (perhaps as little as four weeks when taken in high doses).

 Clenbuterol is known to negatively affect mechanical properties and microarchitechture of bone, increasing bone fragility.
 Greater muscle mass in combination with greater fragility of bone, increases the risk of bone fractures.

 The degree of damage that clenbuterol may cause on developing bodies is unknown.

 Symptoms may begin within minutes of ingestion of clenbuterol and last for hours/ days leading to prolonged toxicity due to the long-half life (it takes a long time for clenbuterol to break down and clear from the body) of clenbuterol.

 - Breathing difficulties

 Clenbuterol Weight Gain

-Despite the fact that the list of potential side-effects induced by clenbuterol is long and in perhaps life-threatening, there is one side-effect that is probably of most interest to those wanting to lose weight.
-In the long-term clenbuterol is known to suddenly lose its efficacy and cause rapid weight gain – possibly due to the effects it has had on the users metabolism.
+The list of potential side-effects induced by clenbuterol is long and perhaps life-threatening.
+Another side-effect is that in the long-term clenbuterol is known to suddenly lose its efficacy and cause rapid weight gain – possibly due to the effects it has had on the users metabolism.
 It is thought that this can happen as quickly as after 3 – 4 weeks.